 With an expertly configured WordPress site, you can build more than just a website for your business … you can set up an automated traffic and lead generation and sales & marketing system, where all you do is publish your content and WordPress then automates the rest.

-With WordPress, you can publish once, and automate the distribution of your content to all other marketing channels.
+With WordPress, you can publish content one-time, and automate your content distribution to all other services.

-- Distribute content automatically to social media sites and social bookmarking sites,
+- Automatically distribute content to social services and social bookmarking sites,

-- Distribute comments and content automatically to other blogs and web properties using RSS
+- Automatically distribute comments and content to other blogs and web properties using RSS

 - Import content automatically (e.g. videos)